oppia/oppia-web-developer-docs/Contributing-code-to-Oppia.md

 > - Do not work on "Impact: Low" or "Backlog" issues.
 If you submit a fix for those, you will probably be asked to pick a different issue.
 Those issues often haven't been looked at closely yet, and might not be priorities for implementation.
 > - Do not work on issues with the "triage needed" label, including issues that you recently filed.
 These issues haven't been vetted yet and might get closed or modified during the weekly triage process.

 As a new contributor, if you run into any problems along the way, we're here to help!
 Check out our [[Getting Help Page|Get-help]] for the communication channels you can use.
+Also, it's worth bearing in mind (especially when starting out) that trying to understand the entire project at once is unrealistic -- focus on building up your understanding one small step at a time.

 You can also browse good first issues for each of the core Oppia Web teams to find something you'd enjoy working on!
 Please only choose issues that have **not yet** been assigned, unless the issue is a "checkbox issue" with multiple claimable parts.
 Here are the project boards for the different teams: